 Hi there.
 My name is Nora.
 I'm a reporter for Montana Public Radio based in Butte, Montana.

-My work has been heard on NPR, Montana Public Radio, Yellowstone Public Radio, Alaska Public Media, the Alaska Fisheries Report, the Coast Alaska radio network, and KFSK in Petersburg, AK.
-I've also been published in the Missoulian and the Washington Post.
-Some of my radio pieces have won awards from the Alaska Press Club, the Society for Professional Journalists, and the Broadcast Education Association.
+My work has been heard on NPR, Montana Public Radio, Yellowstone Public Radio, Alaska Public Media, the Coast Alaska radio network, the Alaska Fisheries Report, and has been published in the Washington Post, the Associated Press, and the Missoulian.
+My radio pieces have won awards from the Associated Press Television and Radio Association, the Society for Professional Journalists, the Alaska Press Club, and the Broadcast Education Association.

 I have a masters degree in Environmental Science and Natural Resource Journalism from the University of Montana, and I'm a proud graduate of the Salt Institute for Documentary Studies in Portland, Maine, and the University of Toronto in Canada.
 I'm also a massage school drop-out, and former organic farmer.

 I'm available for freelance audio work and tape syncs.
 I also moonlight as a volunteer music DJ on KBMF, a low-power community radio station in Butte, America, where I play everything from bummer-folk to Afrobeat on my show Songs of Love and Horror.
 You too can listen on Sundays from 2-4 pm mountain time.